 GOES-R: Benefits of Next-Generation Environmental Monitoring: An overview of the GOES-R mission, instruments, system and services, satellite synergy, the role of GOES-R in the Global Observing System as well as environmental monitoring section that addresses the benefits of GOES-R and the ability to monitor 13 unique hazards and phenomena.
 This module is also available in Spanish.

-GOES-R Impacts on Satellite Data Assimilation: This five minute lesson presents a brief overview of how GOES-R series observations are expected to support and potentially enhance NWP for various analysis and forecast applications.
+GOES-R Impacts on Satellite Data Assimilation: This five-minute lesson presents a brief overview of how GOES-R Series observations are expected to support and potentially enhance numerical weather prediction for various analysis and forecast applications.

 GOES-R Satellites Orientation Course: This course consists of three self-paced lessons, “GOES-R: Benefits of Next-Generation Environmental Monitoring,” ”GOES-R ABI: Next Generation Satellite Imaging,” and “GOES-R GLM: Introduction to the Geostationary Lightning Mapper,” that introduces forecasters, students, researchers and other interested learners to the capabilities, products and applications anticipated with the next-generation GOES-R satellites.
 This module is also available in Spanish.